jacob-p-schroeder/Dom-Perignon-Vintage-Analysis/README.md

 Dom Pérignon Champagne is characterized by its complexity, depth, and elegance.
 It undergoes a meticulous process of production, including hand harvesting, gentle pressing of the grapes, and aging in the cellars for several years before release.
 The final product typically exhibits a fine balance of fruitiness, minerality, and a creamy texture, with delicate bubbles.

 Dom Pérignon is often regarded as one of the finest and most prestigious Champagnes in the world, sought after by collectors and enthusiasts alike for special occasions and celebrations.
 Its distinctive bottle design and iconic label contribute to its status as a symbol of luxury and excellence in the world of Champagne.

+## Motivation
+The short answer here is curiosity.
+Dom Pérignon is not produced every year.
+Only certain years produce a grape of high enough quality that they release a batch of champagne.
+The last vintage was released in 2013.
+Can we use different weather data along with machine learning classifiers to predict which new years will yield Dom Pérignon vintages.